anayush87/Analysis_PMGSY/README.md

 ## ⚙️ Setup

-- To run the analysis, ensure you have the following Python libraries installed:
+- To run the analysis(Analysis_of_pmgsy.py), ensure you have the following Python libraries installed on your system:

 ```bash
 pip install pandas numpy matplotlib
 ```
-- Or a Google Colab Environment
+- Or a Google Colab Environment(PMGSY-Scheme_Analysis.ipynb)
 ---

 ## 📁 Data Description